 注釈

 Be sure to use the 9.1.2 tag for the splunk/splunk image.
-There is a known issue related to the creation of HEC tokens that you are likely to encounter if you use the latest tag.
+There is a known issue related to the creation of HEC tokens that you can encounter if you use the latest tag.

 Next step 🔗

-You’ve now configured the services necessary for using the Collector to gather container logs and send them to a Splunk Enterprise instance.
-Next, configure the Collector components used for receiving, processing, and exporting the container logs and configure the Splunk indexes where you store the logs for search and retrieval within the Splunk Web interface.
-To continue, see Part 2: Configure the Collector and Splunk instance.
+You’ve now configured the services needed to use the Collector to gather container logs and send them to a Splunk Enterprise instance.
+Next, configure the Collector components used to receive, process, and export the container logs.
+Then, configure the Splunk Enterprise indexes where you store the logs for search and retrieval in Splunk Web.
+To continue, see Part 2: Configure the Collector and Splunk Enterprise instance.

 さらに詳しく 🔗

-• For more information about using the Collector to monitor Docker container, see Dockerコンテナ.
+• For more information about using the Collector to monitor Docker containers, see Dockerコンテナ.